* Forties pipeline declares force majeure

 * But rising U.S. output continues to weigh on market

-* IEA says oil market could be in surplus in H1 2018 (Updates prices)
+* IEA says oil market could be in surplus in H1 2018 (Updates prices, adds analyst comment, changes dateline)

-SINGAPORE, Dec 15 (Reuters) - Oil prices moved up on Friday, lifted by the Forties pipeline outage in the North Sea and ongoing OPEC-led production cuts, although rising output from the United States kept a lid on markets.
+SINGAPORE/LONDON, Dec 15 (Reuters) - Oil prices edged up on Friday, lifted by the Forties pipeline outage in the North Sea, ongoing OPEC-led production cuts and a decline in global stocks, although rising U.S. output kept a lid on markets.

 The ongoing outage of the Forties pipeline, which carries North Sea oil to Britain, was the main price driver, traders said.

-While the pipeline outage physically mostly affects the North Sea region, it is of global relevance as the crude it supplies is part of the supply that underpins the Brent price benchmark.
+While the pipeline outage physically mostly affects the North Sea region, it is of global relevance as the crude it supplies is part of the deliveries that underpin the Brent price benchmark.

-"If the duration of the outage is for several weeks it should put upward pressure on the Brent price," Jefferies said.
+"If the duration of the outage is for several weeks it should put upward pressure on the Brent price," Jefferies said in a note.

-Beyond the North Sea supply disruption, traders said markets were generally supported by efforts led by the Organization of the Petroleum Exporting Countries (OPEC) and Russia to withhold production to prop up prices.
+Beyond the North Sea supply disruption, traders and analysts said markets were generally supported by efforts led by the Organization of the Petroleum Exporting Countries and Russia to withhold production to prop up prices.

 Goldman Sachs said that market conditions allowed the major oil companies, which it referred as Big Oil, to enter "a positive earnings-revision cycle" and that "this should allow Big Oil to re-employ capital at double-digit returns".